thosgood/this-weeks-finds/markdown/251-300/week275.md

 A k-tuply monoidal $n$-category is an (n+k)-category that's boring at the bottom k levels.
 For example, a category with just one object is a monoid.
-As we increase k, we get more and more commutative flavors of n-category.
+As we increase k, we get more and more commutative flavors of
+$n$-category.
 But after k hits n+2, we expect that increasing k further has no effect.
 At this point we say our $n$-category is "stable".

 If the cobordism hypothesis is true, nCob is a stable $n$-category.
 For n